 Last month, we reported that the California Workers’ Compensation Interpreters Association (CWCIA), along with several interpreting companies, filed a lawsuit to prevent the Workers’ Compensation Appeals Board (WCAB) from enforcing Senate Bill 1160’s new lien declaration requirements.
-Although that petition was summarily dismissed by the First District Court of Appeals in May, it prompted the Division of Industrial Relations (DIR) to file a brief and provide clarification on the new lien process.
+That petition was summarily dismissed by the First District Court of Appeals in May, prompting the Division of Industrial Relations (DIR) to file a brief and provide clarification on the new lien process.
 We already touched on how the DIR’s brief provides guidance to interpreters.
 Today, we’ll take a broader look and show how it offers valuable direction to all stakeholders in the new lien declaration process – not just interpreters.
 We’ll also teach you how to select the right lien declaration category every single time.

-SB 1160 amended Labor Code § 4903.05 to require lien claimants to file a declaration affirming that their lien satisfies at least one of the seven lien categories listed in sections (A) through (G) of the amended Labor Code.
+Senate Bill 1160 amended Labor Code § 4903.05 to require lien claimants to file a declaration affirming that their lien satisfies at least one of the seven lien categories listed in sections (A) through (G) of the amended Labor Code.
 This lien declaration became mandatory for all new liens filed as of January 1, 2017.

 Existing lien claimants who filed a lien between January 1, 2013, and January 1, 2017 – that is to say, liens subject to the filing fee under Labor Code § 4903.05 – must file a retroactive lien declaration prior to July 1, 2017.

 The DIR brief filed in district court provides much-needed clarification on the rationale behind these new requirements.
-The brief explains that the legislature enacted the new lien declaration as an anti-fraud measure to require service providers to “demonstrate that the liens are valid.”¹
+The brief explains that the legislature enacted the new lien declaration as an anti-fraud measure to require service providers to “demonstrate that the liens are valid.”

 The categories for lien declaration are as follows: